IIIF/api/source/api/auth/0.9/index.md

   </tbody>
 </table>

 The client first requests the desired Description Resource (1).
 If the response is a 200 with the expected information, the client does not need to authenticate and should proceed to use the resource as expected (2).
 If not, and the response is a 302 redirect, then the client follows the redirect to retrieve a new resource (3).
 If the client has seen that resource already, by comparing its URI with those in a list of seen URIs, then the user is not authorized to access the requested version, and it should use the degraded version from the current response (4).
-Otherwise, if it has not seen the response before, or the initial response is a 401 status with a link to the service (5), the client follows the link to the login service in a newly created window (6) and records that it has seen the URI.
-The user must then attempt to authenticate using the service (7), and the client waits until the window is closed, either automatically or manually by the user.
-Once the window is closed, the client retrieves an access token for the user and retries the request for the original Description Resource (8), and proceeds back to make the same tests.
+Otherwise, if it has not seen the response before, or the initial response is a 401 status with a link to the service (5), the client follows the link to the login service in a newly created tab or window (6) and records that it has seen the URI.
+The user must then attempt to authenticate using the service (7), and the client waits until the tab or window is closed, either automatically or manually by the user.
+Once the tab or window is closed, the client retrieves an access token for the user and retries the request for the original Description Resource (8), and proceeds back to make the same tests.
 Finally, if the client receives a 403 response from the server, the user cannot gain authorization to interact with the resource and there is no degraded version available, and hence the client should not render anything beyond an error message.

 ## Appendices